 Life Skills Training Programs for Troubled Young Adults in New York

-Life skills training programs are geared up for struggling young adults who are experiencing any self-defeating issues that keep kids between the ages of 18 to 25 from successfully transitioning into adulthood.
+Life skills training programs are focused on helping struggling young adults between the ages of 18 to 25 who are experiencing self-defeating issues which are preventing them from successfully transitioning into adulthood.
 Comprehensive in-depth programs offer many opportunities for successful behavioral treatment and prepares youthful men and women to make critical life decisions.
 Parents, if you have an adult child from New York who is struggling to launch, call At The Crossroads at 866-439-0354.
 Our job is to coach you regarding your next step.